 The U.S. Census Bureau survey had found that only 33 percent of those surveyed had been “extremely” or “very” familiar with the Census.
 Knowledge about the purpose and process of the census, they found, was uneven across groups.
 Jasbir and Balbir definitely fell in the other 67 percent.

 This is once in a decade shot to get federal subsidies for crucial services like education and healthcare that are based on the number of people in a community.
-As law abiding citizens it their duty to fill out Census documents just as it is to vote.
 This is the way to make their voice count.

 Picture: NRI News Today